 Gabriel and Margarita raised six children on the farm.
 Gabriel was on the school board and was a haberdashery salesman, in addition to being a farmer with specialty chickens and eggs.
 There were three large chicken houses that held over 1,000 chickens at one point.
 The family transported the eggs and chickens to the public market in Seattle during the early part of the century.
 The family Finnish sauna was down by the old pasture well.
 On Friday, they burned firewood to heat the rocks and poured on water to create the sauna steam.
 Friday night, the women and children enjoyed the sauna, with the children sitting on the lower bench where it was not quite so hot.
 Then, on Saturday nights, the men would enjoy the sun and then go into the cooling room, slap their skin with birch branches, then cool down with the cold well water or roll in the snow.
 The men usually follow this by returning to the sauna and drinking some homemade brew or hard cider.

-Our family (Kelsey Marshall, Stacy Marshall/Williams) have lived in Kitsap County since 2001, when we moved out to this beautiful area by way of Portland and Seattle.
-Our love of the Pacific Northwest began when we left our hometown of Iowa City, Iowa in 1996, after marrying as twenty-somethings, and after graduating from the University of Iowa.
+Our family (Kelsey Marshall, Stacy Marshall/Williams) has lived in Kitsap County since 2001.
+Our love of the Pacific Northwest began when we left our hometown of Iowa City, Iowa in 1996 after graduating from the University of Iowa.